Mohsens22/Experiments/Pages/focus.md

 When you want to do something, but you don't feel of doing that, thats **IN BETWEEN**.
 Next time when you faced in-between, pretend that it's evil.
 Yell "in-between" and go crazy.
 Then go fucking do that task.
+Sometimes it's not important how we feel.
+What we do is important.

 > 3 second rule: after 3 seconds of in-between go ahead and act.